 Students coming out of Michigan State University's Eli Broad College of Business are sought out by industry leaders because of their ability to build relationships and work across roles.

-Named for an MSU alumnus, entrepreneur and philanthropist, the Broad College is one of the nation's largest business schools, offering a range of undergraduate and graduate programs, including through The School of Hospitality Business.
+Named for an MSU alumnus, entrepreneur and philanthropist, the Broad College is one of the nation's largest business schools, offering a range of undergraduate and graduate programs.

 In addition, the Broad College of Business offers executive development and certificate programs tailored for professionals seeking to improve their credentials and advance their careers.

 The quality of its on-campus and online offerings has made the Broad College a recognized thought leader in the education of business professionals.
 Accredited by AACSB International, the Broad College has been listed among the nation's top 25 business schools by Forbes, and ranked No. 1 for both supply chain management undergraduate and graduate programs, respectively, by U.S. News & World Report.